Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-The case of {\em expanding Ricci soliton and Einstein metrics with negative scalar curvature} corresponds to $\varepsilon >0.$ It will turn out to be sufficient to have an upper bound on $\mathcal{L}$ to be able to prove completeness of the metric.
+The cases of expanding Ricci solitons and Einstein metrics with negative scalar curvature correspond to $\varepsilon >0.$ It will be sufficient to have an upper bound on $\mathcal{L}$ to prove completeness of the metric.